Check out my Shop Tips, Woodworking Blog

 Although I wish I could spend more time or money in my shop, I can't.
 I use bench-top machines, home-made jigs, and an efficient layout in order to maximize the output potential of my garage shop and minimize the amount of time to set up for each project.

-I grew up in a home where making was the norm, so I get my passion for it honestly.
+I grew up in a home where making was the norm, & get my passion for it honestly.
 I also love to teach others, probably something inherited also...
-My father (deceased 2018) was a shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course teach others about woodworking.
+My father (deceased 2018) was a shop teacher, contractor and builder who loved to tinker and build in his dream shop...and of course he loved to teach others about woodworking.
 My mother is a retired elementary teacher who has a passion for creativity and teaching others.
 She is full of life and cares deeply for those around her.

-I decided to study mechanical engineering in college, because of my passions for understanding how things work.
-I have always enjoyed building, fixing and working on things and have always maintained that as a hobby and out of necessity.
+I studied mechanical engineering in under-grad, because of my passions for understanding how things work.
+I have always enjoyed building, fixing and working on things and have always maintained that both as a hobby and out of necessity.

 I'm a committed husband to my wonderful wife and a father of three crazy boys, so shop time can sometimes compete with family time.
-Family is absolutely my priority, so I try to keep my shop as organized as possible.
+Family is my absolute priority, so I try to keep my shop as organized as possible.
 This helps me maximize those small windows of time that are leftover to tinker after long days of work and precious time with the family.
-I look forward to sharing my shop passions with my kids as they grow and I hope they adopt the hobby.
-I want to be the best father and husband that I can, so from time to time I will step away from both this website and Youtube for periods...sometimes I will have mandatory breaks in content due to my military job, I hope you understand.
+I look forward to sharing my shop passions with my kids as they grow and I hope they adopt the hobby or at least learn some practical skills.
+I want to be the best father and husband that I can, so from time to time I will step away from both this website and YouTube for periods...sometimes I will have mandatory breaks in content due to my military job, I hope you understand.

-I've become accustomed to having access to certain machine capabilities over the years, that I don't want to go without.
-During my college and early work years of being without, I saved for and purchased smaller bench-top versions of many woodworking machines.
-My goal is to not limit the size and quality of projects I can build in my small shop, despite being restricted to small machines & limited space and time.
+Growing up around the shop, I became accustomed to having access to certain machine capabilities, that I don't want to go without.
+During my college and early work years, I saved for and purchased small bench-top versions of many woodworking machines.
+I've always tried to buy the best I could afford and finance them with project savings or profits.
+My goal is to not limit the size and quality of projects I can build in my small shop, despite being restricted to small machines, limited space and time.

 Typical projects include:

-Contact me with questions about past projects, recommendations for future projects or refinements, or if interested in partnering in what I do.
+Contact me with questions about past projects, recommendations for future projects or refinements, or business inquiries.

 Monday - Friday: Generally closed.. but active on Social media